trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/swapping-tokens.md

 The `xtzToToken` entrypoint takes 3 parameters:

-- The address of the account that will receive the tzBTC tokens
+- The address of the account to send the tzBTC tokens to
-- The expected amount of tzBTC to be received
+- The amount of tzBTC to receive
 - The deadline

-In addition to that, you have to attach the right amount of XTZ to the transaction.
-This can be achieved very easily with Taquito.

-Remember the `.send()` method that you call on the output of the entrypoint call?
-If you didn't know, you can pass parameters to this method, one of the most important ones is an amount of XTZ to send along with the transaction.
-Just pass an object with an `amount` property and a value of the amount of tez you want to attach, and that's it!

-Then, just like any other transaction, you get an operation object and call `.confirmation()` on it to wait for the operation to be included in a new block.
+Of course, the transaction also attach the correct amount of XTZ in the parameters of the Taquito `send` function.
+Because XTZ is the chain's native token, that's all the app must do to send the tokens; Taquito requests permission in the browser automatically.

+Then, like the tzBTC to XTZ scenario, the application waits for the transaction to complete.
+Waiting for the transaction to complete is optional, but this application waits so it can update the wallet information automatically.

 ### Updating the UI

-Whether the swap is successful or not, it is crucial to provide feedback to your users.
+Whether the swap is successful or not, the app must provide feedback to the user.

+PLACE

 If the swap succeeded, you will fetch the user's new balances and provide visual feedback: